 All the while I’m in the chair I have a little mantra going around my head; “You’ve been through labour.
 Twice.
 You can do this”.
 Only problem is there is no gas and air.
 And when I’m 4 foot off the ground in the dentist chair and he is literally hanging his entire body weight from my wisdom tooth with a pair of what can only be described as pliers, I think I’d rather have my leg in stirrups with a bunch of strangers staring at my lady garden and talking about “crowning” and “episiotomy”.
 At least I’d get something cute at the end of it and a load of presents.

 But no, apparently teeth do not come out as easily as the ‘one punch’ in the movies would have you believe, After twenty minutes of a rather strenuous work out on my dentists part, and talk of “not being able to remove all of it” and “cutting the bone”, at the end of it, all I have is a very swollen face and lots and lots of pain.
 And I had to pay for the torture.

-7 Small people ask a gazillion questions a day, and “yes” and “no” answers are not satisfying them right now.
+Small people ask a gazillion questions a day, and “yes” and “no” answers are not satisfying them right now.
 Now, when it feels like you have been repeatedly punched in the face.
-Now, when every word you say makes you want to rip your face off.
+When every word you say makes you want to rip your face off.
 Now, they chose to ask deep and insightful questions about God, life, love and the universe.

-This post was inspired by real life events and a fellow blogger, although I should thank my husband for allowing me to hide in our bedroom for twenty four hours whilst he took care of the small people.
+This post was inspired by real life events, although I should thank my husband for allowing me to hide in our bedroom for twenty four hours whilst he took care of the small people.
 I had a Twitter conversation with Prabs from Absolutely Prabulous, who said she couldn’t see me writing a funny post about having my wisdom tooth removed.
 I accepted her challenge.
 It’s up to you if you think it’s funny, although if you don’t, be nice, remember I’ve just had my wisdom tooth removed.